wso2/docs-is/en/docs/guides/access-delegation/oauth-token-revocation.md

 CORS is supported through the [CORS-Filter](http://software.dzhuvinov.com/cors-filter.html) which is designed to be plugged to a webapp using its deployment descriptor (web.xml).
 Since the OAuth 2.0 endpoints in WSO2 Identity Server have been written as JAX-RS endpoints, you can add the required CORS configurations to its deployment descriptor.

 You can find this webapp at `<IS_HOME>/repository/deployment/server/webapps/oauth2.war`.
-Rather than editing the `web.xml` directly in the deployed directory, its easier to copy the `oauth2.war` file into another location, edit the `web.xml` and copy it back into the webapps folder and it gets hot deployed.
+Rather than editing the `web.xml` directly in the deployed directory, it is easier to copy the `oauth2.war` file into another location, edit the `web.xml`, and copy it back into the webapps folder.
+It will get hot deployed.

 **JSON-P**